 A book/movie/song that inspires you.

 One of my favorite books is Anna Karenina by Leon Tolstoy.
-In general I'm a sucker for Russian authors, I love how they are able to unravel the character and emotions of the characters.
+In general I am crazy about Russian authors, I love how they are able to unravel the character and emotions of the characters.
 Anna Karenina also reminds us of the difficult life that women have had.ation, we leave you with her words.

 Tip/s to reconcile/get everything done.